Notice of Privacy Practices

 We are required to obtain your written authorization to use or disclose your PHI, with limited exceptions, for the following reasons:

-Marketing.
-We will request your written authorization to use or disclose your PHI for marketing purposed with limited exceptions, such as when we have face-to-face marketing communications with you or when we provide promotional gifts of nominal value.
+- Marketing.
+We will request your written authorization to use or disclose your PHI for marketing purposes with limited exceptions, such as when we have face-to-face marketing communications with you or when we provide promotional gifts of nominal value.

-Psychotherapy Notes.
-We will request your written authorization to use or disclose any of you psychotherapy notes that we may have on file with limited exception, such as for certain treatment, payment or healthcare operation functions.
+- Psychotherapy Notes.
+We will request your written authorization to use or disclose any of your psychotherapy notes that we may have on file with limited exception, such as for certain treatment, payment or health-care operation functions.

 The following are your rights concerning your PHI.
 If you would like to use any of the following rights, please contact us.
 Our contact information is at the end of this Notice.